Settings That Control How Your iPad Looks and Sounds

 That image fills the screen.

-When an image is full-screen, choose one of the options that appear at the top of the screen:
+When an image is full-screen, choose one of the options that appear at the bottom of the screen:

 Set Lock Screen makes your selected image the wallpaper of choice when the iPad is locked.